Izenda7Series/docs-html/_sources/dev/dev_dep_1_key_components.rst.txt

 * Similar to the Page to Render the platform, this page will need to reference the EmbeddedUI and an HTML Element to render Izenda Components.

-  * The token will be sent to this page in a query string as *token* .
-The host application will set the user context using this value.
+  * The token will be sent to this page in the export request as an HTTP header.

   * The Report Part ID will be sent to this page in a query string as *id* .
 The host application will use the Front End Integration Endpoint `renderReportPart(element,params) <https://www.izenda.com/docs/dev/api_frontend_integration.html#renderreportpart-element-params>`_ to render the a chart report part for export.